 Excluding ultrasound (which is also a type of screening test), there used to be two common screening tests for the most chromosome abnormalities (trisomy 13, 18 and 21) available to women in pregnancy.

-The first is the most widely undertaken (and by law must be offered to all women in the state of California) is the California Prenatal Screening Program.
-This test consists several pieces that include a first trimester blood test measuring two biochemical analytes, a first trimester ultrasound to measure the nuchal translucency (NT) and a second trimester blood test measuring 4 biochemical analytes.
-Although all three components of the test are not required – each portion adds to the accuracy of the test and is therefore recommended.
+The first is the most widely undertaken before September 19, 2022 (and by law had to be offered to all women in the state of California) was the California Prenatal Screening Program.
+This test consisted of a first trimester blood test measuring two biochemical analytes, a first trimester ultrasound to measure the nuchal translucency (NT) and a second trimester blood test measuring 4 biochemical analytes.
+The detection rate for Down syndrome was approximately 93% and for trisomy 18 – approximately 80%.

-> The Perinatologist’s perspective on the two screening tests.
+The Perinatologist’s perspective on NIPT.

-> The main strength of NIPT is its detection rate for trisomy 21 (Down syndrome) with every company providing this test reporting a greater than 98% detection rate.
+The main strength of NIPT is its detection rate for trisomy 21 (Down syndrome) with every company providing this test reporting a greater than 98% detection rate.
 The main disadvantage of this test (and it isn’t really a fault of the test) is patient’s understanding of what the test tells them.
 It seems more common than not that once a patient received a reassuring result from an NIPT – they assume everything is perfect.
 The reality is NIPT has screened for the correct number of several chromosomes and left 19 other chromosomes uninterrogated.
-Furthermore, with screening tests we are only talking about chromosome abnormalities and not genetic conditions.
+Furthermore, with screening tests we are only talking about chromosome abnormalities and not genetic conditions (previously discussed microarray abnormalities).
 Please read diagnostic testing to understand the differences between testing for chromosomes numbers and genetic conditions/syndromes/deletions/duplications.

-> A Perinatologist’s Perspective:
+A Perinatologist’s Perspective: